 Digital signal overload

 Such transformation can cause a loud click.
-To avoid the click, a processing is performed in higher bit resolution.
+To avoid the click, processing is performed in higher bit resolution.
 Before conversion to target (lower) bit resolution, a signal is checked to overload.
-If there is overload, overloaded samples level is limited bay maximal allowable one.
-Such overload kind is the same as traditional analog, that causes distortions without big "digital overload clicks".
+If the overload is happen, the sample level is limited by maximum value.
+Such overload kind is the same as traditional analog one.
+It causes distortions without big "digital overload clicks".

-Analog overload has smooth overload border.
-At the upper right part of the picture input-output level characteristic is displayed.
+Analog overload has a smooth overload border.
+In the upper right part of the picture, input-output level characteristic is displayed.

 Analog non-linear distortions.
 Input-output characteristic